interpretable-ml/iml/README.md

 ---

-**Interpretable ML** is a project aimed at allowing predictions from any model to explained, regardless of how complex that model may be.
-The iML package is the project's primary collection of tools for explaining model predictions.
-A single function is exported which produces an explanation that can be visualized in a Jupyter notebook:
+**Interpretable ML (iML)** explains outputs from any model, regardless of how complex that model may be.
+The iML package contains a single function, `explain`, which produces an `Explanation` object that can be inspected or visualized in a Jupyter notebook:

 ```python
 explain(x, f, data) # explain f(x) using a reference sample population 'data'